adithyasource/fm/README.md

 ## feedback

-if there are any features or bug fixes you'd like to suggest, please open a new issue!
+if there are any features or bug fixes you'd like to suggest for fm (fog machine), please open a new issue!